 Atlanta, Georgia (March 12, 2019) – Sound mixer Chykeria Thompson is a power-house of skill, heart, and drive bringing her brand of positive personality and professionalism to each of her projects.
-Thompson’s list of credits includes TV series such as The Walking Dead, Emmy award-winning television show Atlanta Eats, documentaries This World is Not My Own and Hope & Fury: MLK, the Movement and the Media, and the upcoming Around the Way for Hulu.
+Founder of Sound Speeds, Thompson’s list of credits include TV series such as The Walking Dead, Emmy award-winning television show Atlanta Eats, documentaries This World is Not My Own and Hope & Fury: MLK, the Movement and the Media, and the upcoming Around the Way for Hulu.
 Sound utility credits include well-known films like The Hunger Games: Catching Fire starring Jennifer Lawrence and Lila & Eve starring Viola Davis and Jennifer Lopez.
-Thompson’s commercial clients include Adidas, Apple, Coca-Cola, Home Depot, Hyundai, Lexus, Nike, Nikon, Porsche, and Spanx.
+Thompson’s commercial clients include Adidas, Apple, Coca-Cola, Home Depot, Hyundai, Lexus, Nike, Nikon, Porsche and Spanx.
 Wherever her impressive clients take her, Thompson packs her full arsenal of Lectrosonics gear which includes the SMQV belt-pack transmitter, the SPDR and PDR portable digital audio recorders, and IFB systems.

 “I exclusively use Lectrosonics because they’re known in the industry for their rock-solid equipment and how well they perform on dialogue.
-I was trained as a utility on Lectrosonics and when I was able to buy my own gear, I bought Lectrosonics and still use the gear more than 12 years later,” says Thompson.
+I was trained as a utility on Lectrosonics and when I was able to buy my own gear I bought Lectrosonics and still use the gear more than 12 years later,” says Thompson.

 Thompson started her career with the help of Atlanta-based sound mixer Whit Norris after graduating in 2010 from The Art Institute of Atlanta with a BA in Audio Production for TV and Film.
-Norris’ introduction to other people in the industry led Thompson to sound utility for five years where she worked on other projects including Family Feud, Hunger Games, Necessary Roughness starring Scott Cohen and Callie Thorne, and Drop Dead Diva starring Brooke Elliott.
+Norris’ introduction to other people in the industry lead Thompson to sound utility for five years where she worked on other projects including Family Feud, Hunger Games, Necessary Roughness starring Scott Cohen and Callie Thorne and Drop Dead Diva starring Brooke Elliott.

 “I have a few other mentors in Atlanta that work on major movies and TV shows that use Lectro as well, so why wouldn’t I,” states Thompson.
 “Producers are used to seeing Lectrosonics.
-When they glance at your cart, they want to see Lectro because they know their gear works best on dialogue in the field.”
+When they glance at your cart, they want to see Lectro because then they know their gear works best on dialogue in the field.”

 “I was dedicated to becoming a sound mixer and I knew I was ready to work for myself.
 That’s when Audacity was born.
-So I created my company, which is a group of talented diverse sound mixers.
+So I created Sound Speeds, which is a group of talented diverse sound mixers.
 We are proud to say we use Lectrosonics on all shoots.
 I want to be in a position to help others with their career, the same way I’ve been helped.
 I always find talented mixers if I’m not available for a job.”

 “I also like the PDR.
 If talent goes out of range of the antennas it’s ok, it still records.
-Whenever I do a car scene, I use the PDR and I love it!”
+Whenever I do a car scene, I use the PDR a lot and I love it!”

 For more information or to contact Chykeria Thompson, visit her website at www.soundspeedscom.

 Well respected within the film, broadcast, and theatre technical communities since 1971, Lectrosonics wireless microphone systems and audio processing products are used daily in mission-critical applications by audio engineers familiar with the company’s dedication to quality, customer service, and innovation.
 Lectrosonics is a US manufacturer based in Rio Rancho, New Mexico.
 Visit the company online at www.lectrosonics.com.trosonics.com.